matestack/matestack-ui-bootstrap/docs/api/components/button.md

 * `:size` - Use `:block, :sm, :md or :lg` to change the size of the button.
 The default is `nil`.
 * `:type` - Specify the type button tags.
 By default is set as `button`.
 You can set is for example as `submit`, `reset`, etc.
 * `:text` - Expects a string with the text that should go inside the button
+* `:link` - Expects a hash with parameters for a link component, button will act as a link (`a` tag with btn css classes)
+* `:transition` - Expects a hash with parameters for a transition component, button will act as a transition (`a` tag with btn css classes)
+* `:action` - Expects a hash with parameters for a action component, button will act as a action (`a` tag with btn css classes)
+* `:onclick` - Expects a hash with parameters for a onclick component, button will act as a onclick (`a` tag with btn css classes)
 * Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding button div.

 ## Examples